ladybug/kamilszymanski.github.io/_posts/2016-02-04-interpreting-jstats-number-of-full-gc-events.md

 2.696: [CMS-concurrent-reset: 0.008/0.008 secs] [Times: user=0.04 sys=0.01, real=0.01 secs]
 ```

-You can clearly see that CMS performs its work in several phases but just 2 of them (Initial Mark and Final Remark) count as GC events, only those that are stop-the-world phases.
+We can see that CMS performs its work in several phases and most of them run concurrently with our application.
+Only Initial Mark and Final Remark are stop-the-world phases and those are the ones that get counted by jstat as Full GC events.

-Should you measure something be sure what you really measure otherwise the results can keep you far from reality.
+Should you measure something make sure you know what you really measure otherwise the results can keep you far from reality.
 Always validate your assumptions and [RTFM](https://xkcd.com/293/)!

 [^1]: Tom DeMarco
 [^2]: [Linux is borrowing unused memory for disk caching what makes it looks like you are low on memory while you are not](http://www.linuxatemyram.com/)
-[^3]: assuming there were no failures
+[^3]: while we speak about ambiguity it's worth to note that there is no formal definition of Full GC nor Major GC in JVM Specification (kudos to [Bernd Eckenfels](https://twitter.com/eckes) for pointing this out)